 We look for sunscreens that are safer for people and the environment.
 When choosing a sunscreen we like broad spectrum protection from minerals such as non-nano zinc oxide (or titanium dioxide) in a natural base.
 See our PDF for a few to try.
 Feel free to print and share with your local shop buyer or at your next sunscreen trade-in.

 Governor Ige signed the sunscreen bill into law – banning the sale of sunscreens containing oxybenzone & octinoxate in Hawai’i.
 This bill won’t go into effect until 2021 so our work has just begun!
 If you’re interested in donating or helping out in our efforts, please contact us.

-Photo includes members of Hawaii Reef Ocean Coalition involved in creating and pushing this bill forward!: Left to right (includes some of our key players): Stuart H. Coleman (Surfrider Foundation, Surfrider Foundation – Oahu Chapter), Dr Robert Richmond (Kewalo Marine Laboratory), Alan Burdick Environmental Caucus of the Democratic Party of Hawaii), Kimiko LaHaela Walter (Sierra Club of Hawai’i), Ted Bohlen, Governor David Ige, Lisa Bishop (Friends of Hanauma Bay), Maxx Phillips (Senator Gil Riviere, Mālama Pūpūkea-Waimea), Wilkie McClaren (Ban Toxic Sunscreens Hawaii, RAW ELEMENTS USA), Dr Craig Downs (Haereticus Environmental Laboratory).
+Photo includes members of Hawaii Reef Ocean Coalition involved in creating and pushing this bill forward!: Left to right (includes some of our key players): Stuart H. Coleman (Surfrider Foundation, Surfrider Foundation – Oahu Chapter), Dr Robert Richmond (Kewalo Marine Laboratory), Alan Burdick Environmental Caucus of the Democratic Party of Hawaii), Kimiko LaHaela Walter (Sierra Club of Hawai’i), Ted Bohlen, Governor David Ige, Lisa Bishop (Friends of Hanauma Bay), Maxx Phillips (Senator Gil Riviere, Mālama Pūpūkea-Waimea), Wilkie McClaren (Ban Toxic Sunscreens Hawaii, Safe Sunscreen Coalition), Dr Craig Downs (Haereticus Environmental Laboratory).
 Photo by Edgar Espero.